Pride in Place

 The Pride in Place Programme empowers local people to shape the future of their neighbourhood.
 It gives communities the resources and tools to drive change themselves and shape their neighbourhoods for the better.
 Local residents know what changes their areas need, and that is why communities will be leading the delivery of the programme.
 This community-led approach means that decision-making sits with local residents, giving people the power to shape the future of their areas.

-A neighbourhood board for each of the three areas will decide where and how funding will be spent.
-Made up of local people, the board will bring together residents, local businesses, grassroots campaigners, workplace representatives, faith, and community leaders and those with a deep connection to their area.
-Boards are to be resident-led, to ensure that they are representative of the communities that they serve.
+A neighbourhood board for each of the three areas determines where and how funding will be spent.
+Made up of local people, the board brings together residents, local businesses, grassroots campaigners, workplace representatives, faith, and community leaders and those with a deep connection to their area.
+Boards are resident-led to ensure that they are representative of the communities that they serve.

-Wirral Council will act as the accountable body for the funds with responsibility for ensuring that public funds are distributed fairly and effectively
+Wirral Council acts as the Accountable Body for the funds with responsibility for ensuring that public funds are distributed fairly and effectively.

 Independent Chair